 It’s believed that calcium may alter blood pressure by changing the metabolism of other electrolytes and by playing a part in blood vessel activity and muscle strength.
 (10) However, some studies show that the effect is too small to support the use of calcium supplementation for preventing or treating hypertension at this time.

 4. Defends Against Cancer

-According to studies, there is a highly significant association between calcium and vitamin D intake and a lowered risk of death from at least fifteen types of cancers.
-(27) Of these, colon, rectal, breast, gastric, endometrial, renal and ovarian cancer studies all exhibit a significant inverse relationship between cancer incidence and oral intake of calcium.
+According to studies, there is a highly significant association between calcium and vitamin D intake and a lowered risk of death from at least 15 types of cancers.
+(11) Of these, colon, rectal, breast, gastric, endometrial, renal and ovarian cancer studies all exhibit a significant inverse relationship between cancer incidence and oral intake of calcium.

-Experimental studies have shown that calcium has anticarcinogenic effects due to its participation in regulating cell proliferation, cell differentiation, and inducing cell death (apoptosis) in cancerous cells.
-(28)
+Experimental studies have shown that calcium has anticarcinogenic effects due to its participation in regulating cell proliferation, cell differentiation and inducing cell death (apoptosis) in cancerous cells.
+(12)

 5. Supports Muscle and Nerve Function

 Calcium is involved in the release of neurotransmitters in the brain that control muscle movement and nerve signaling.
-Calcium helps cells communicate in order to relay nerve responses and activates certain proteins in the body which are needed by muscles to move and contract.
-(29) Calcium also helps with the control and release of glucose (sugar) in the blood stream, which is used by the muscles for “fuel”.
+Calcium helps cells communicate in order to relay nerve responses and activates certain proteins in the body that are needed by muscles to move and contract.
+(13) Calcium also helps with the control and release of glucose (sugar) in the bloodstream, which is used by the muscles for “fuel.”

 6. Helps with Weight Loss